-Can I move house during Coronavirus lockdown?
+Can I move house during the Coronavirus pandemic?

 Yes.
 As of the 13th May 2020 the government has made it clear that people who wish to move home can do so, but this needs to be done safely and the process may be different to usual.

-Can removal companies operate during lockdown?
+Can removal companies operate during Coronavirus?

 Yes.
 The Removals industry is not banned from working, providing they can meet safety guidelines provided by the government.

 Are removal companies open?

 Many companies, like Bournes are now beginning to operate Removals in the UK.
 The Government and the British Association of Removers have now provided guidelines for businesses to ensure Covid-19 secure working.
 Whether removal companies are open or not may depend on if they can meet these guidelines and if they personally feel based on their own risk assessments that it is safe to do so.

 What should I do if I need to move house soon?

 Start planning early.
 Removal companies are experiencing very high demand becuase of the back load of moves that were delayed before lockdown was eased.

 If you've got a move coming up get ahead of the game by getting your pre-move survey done (video surveys are available) and getting your quote.
 This means you can do all your research and select the company you want to choose ahead of time so that when you do have a move date your removal company has the availability reserved for you.